brookeclifton/brookeclifton.github.io/essays/smart-questions.md

 ## A smart question on Stack Overflow

-The Stack Overflow question we will focus on is about a [function template leaving out debug lines](https://stackoverflow.com/questions/79759365/function-templates-leave-out-debug-lines).
+The Stack Overflow question we will focus on is titled: [Function templates leave out debug lines](https://stackoverflow.com/questions/79759365/function-templates-leave-out-debug-lines).
 This question exhibits several characteristics of a smart question.

 ### Clear Title and Context